Publish, Share and Preserve Your Data

 Baldwin, Bruce G. et al. (2017), A subset of Californian vascular plant species recognized by Baldwin et al. (2017), corresponding to to the “large and intermediate-sized genera” studied by Stebbins & Major (1965), v3, Dataset, https://dx.doi.org/10.6078/D1B885

-UC Davis offers several platforms to meet researchers’ needs to store and share data while working on them, under the banner of AggieCloud.
+UC Davis offers several “cloud services” to meet researchers’ needs to store and share data while working on them.
+Learn more about the tools and services available for cloud storage and collaboration, storage and hosting, backup service and more.